Distroto/Green-Beats/README.md

 **Green Beats** is a climate-conscious concert companion app that empowers fans to reduce their environmental impact — starting with the biggest contributor to concert emissions: **fan travel**.

-This proof-of-concept calculates individual carbon footprints based on travel modes to concerts, rewards greener choices, and showcases artists’ sustainability efforts — making every gig a greener one.

 ---

 ## 🌍 Problem